-The planned giving officer identifies and promotes gift opportunities to individuals through their estate plans, retirement plan assets, insurance policies and life income gift vehicles such as charitable gift annuities and charitable trusts.
-The planned giving officer works to document donor intent and stewards and recognizes alumni, parents, friends, faculty and staff of the university who make planned gifts through the The Lofty Elm Society, the planned gift donor recognition society.
+The staff of the Planned Gifts Office offers and promotes gift opportunities to individuals through their estate plans, retirement plan assets, life income gift vehicles such as Charitable Gift Annuities and Charitable Trusts.
+The Planned Gifts Office stewards and recognizes alumni, parents, friends, faculty and staff of the College who make planned gifts through the The Lofty Elm Society, the planned gift donor recognition society.